Calendar: Workshops and programs for kids around Fairfield County

 Due to the COVID-19 pandemic please contact the venue to ensure the event hasn’t been cancelled.

-Girl Scout Emily Johnson’s Virtual Book Club, Oct.
-3, 1-2 p.m.
-Open to students entering grades 4-7.
-Registration/Info: aszabo@wiltonlibrary.org, www.wiltonlibrary.org.

 Mother Goose on the Loose, Thursdays, through Nov.
 5, 11-11:30 a.m.
 Story time with music, puppets, picture books and nursery rhymes for children ages 6 months to 2-years old.
 Registration required.
-Registration/Info: www.wiltonlibrary.org.
+Registration/Info: wiltonlibrary.org.

 FrightVision’s Carve-Con 2020, every Friday in October, at 7:30 p.m., will feature a different set of Halloween-related activities.
 Free.
-Info: www.frightvisionbooks.com.
+Info: frightvisionbooks.com.

 Police Officer Story Time Live, Oct.
 8, 10-10:30 a.m.
 Children ages 4 and up are invited to join Wilton Police Officers for an interactive story time on Zoom.
 Registration required.
 Info: www.wiltonlibrary.org; 203-762-3950.